 When are my school bins collected?

-The latest School calendar December 2017-November 2018 (PDF 1MB) shows when we will empty your bins over the coming months.
+The latest School recycling calendar - December 2018 - November 2019 (PDF 1MB) shows when we will empty your bins over the coming months.
 A hard copy of the calendar will also be sent to your school by post, please email firstname.lastname@example.org.

 We will empty your blue-lidded container for recycling fortnightly and your green wheeled bins for food waste weekly.